Introduction

 Why it helps:

 Good mornings are excellent for isolating the erector spinae.
-They improve posture, protect the spine, and help strengthen your posture without heavy impact on your joints.
+They improve posture, protect the spine, and help strengthen your back without heavy impact on your joints.

 4. Dumbbell Reverse Lunge with a Forward Lean

-This variation of the lunge not only works your glutes and legs but also forces your lower back to stabilize your spine as you lean forward, making it a full posterior workout.
+This variation of the lunge not only works your glutes and legs but also forces your lower back to stabilize your spine as you lean forward, making it one of the most functional dumbbell back exercises you can do.

 How to do it: